DerrickWood/kraken2/docs/MANUAL.markdown

     certain environment variables (such as `ftp_proxy` or `RSYNC_PROXY`) in order to get these commands to work properly.

+    Kraken 2's scripts default to using rsync for most downloads; however, you may find that your network situation prevents use of rsync.
+In such cases, you can try the `--use-ftp` option to `kraken2-build` to force the downloads to occur via FTP.

 * **MiniKraken**: At present, users with low-memory computing environments can replicate the "MiniKraken" functionality of Kraken 1 in two ways: first, by increasing